Without inner change there can be no outer change. Without collective change no change matters.—Reverend angel Kyodo williams

 Thus, the work of the BWR involves bringing diverse communities together to work to develop alliances for justice and to eliminate human oppression, by promoting cooperation and collaboration on projects that impact nine areas of human activity——economics, education, entertainment, labor, law, politics, religion, gender, and war.
 To achieve progress in these areas, the BWR works with individuals, groups, organizations, neighborhoods, communities, local, and state governments, as well as corporations, local and regional unions, coalitions, churches, temples, and mosques.

 The BWR’s existing programs are models of diversity and shared power.
 They include The Jonny Gammage Memorial Scholarship Fund, a voter registration project at The Community College of Allegheny County, and the Annual Summit.
-Now in its 8th-year, the Summit hosts an annual summer barbecue in an effort to bring diverse communities together.
+The Summit hosts an annual summer barbecue in an effort to bring diverse communities together.

 More recently we have broadened our focus to include land and environmental justice, LGBTQA+ issues, and also actively work to include Muslim, Latino and Asian communities.